PinedaVictor/vexal/readme.md

 vx
 ```

-You should see the following prompt
+You will see the following prompt

 ```
 AI Powered tools for Developers